🧪the science

 Worm Experimental Replays:

-To ensure experiments can start immediately once funding goal is met, worm studies are conducted in advance and streamed to the platform retrospectively.
-These replays are streamed at an accelerated rate, turning a 30-day experiment into a 10-day replay.
+Worm studies are conducted in advance and streamed to the platform retrospectively.
+These replays are streamed at an accelerated rate, turning a 30-day experiment into a 15 minute replay.

 What You Will See on pump.science:

-Images released at regular intervals show worm movement.
+Images are released at regular intervals, showing worm movement.

 Daily survival counts.